valory-xyz/open-autonomy/packages/valory/skills/abstract_abci/README.md

 ## Handlers

+- ABCIHandler \
-* `abci`: an abstract Handler that replies to ABCI requests with default responses.
+  an abstract Handler that replies to ABCI requests with default responses.
   In another skill, extend the class and override the request handlers to implement a custom behaviour.